Paulmicha/common-web-tools/README.md

 -- From Alex Hudson's article (2017/10/14) : [Software architecture is failing](https://www.alexhudson.com/2017/10/14/software-architecture-failing/)

 See also RDX's article (2016/07/20) : [Modern Software Over-Engineering Mistakes](https://medium.com/@rdsubhas/10-modern-software-engineering-mistakes-bc67fbef4fc8).

-## Targeted audience

-Developers with or without much knowledge on using a terminal (CLI) working under Linux, MacOS, or Windows (using [Git Bash](https://git-for-windows.github.io/) or [Windows Subsystem for Linux ("bash on Ubuntu on Windows")](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)).

-## Why bash

-If CWT targets the same portability as Python (~ since [2011](https://unix.stackexchange.com/a/24808)), why not just use that language instead ?

-That choice has more to do with personal interest, self-teaching, and minimalism (though one could perfectly implement a minimalist scaffolding tool in either language).

 ## High-level Goals